-Page 2 of 2 - The daughter of Morten and Jorunn Wold said things have been going very well, adding the people in the school and community as a whole have been very friendly.
+The daughter of Morten and Jorunn Wold said things have been going very well, adding the people in the school and community as a whole have been very friendly.

 Wold said she had spoken to others about the exchange experience before her visit, and they all encouraged her to do it and to take in as much as she could during the visit.